 Potato salad is a classic dish, one that forever features at picnics, potluck dinners, and barbecues.
 The popularity also means that potato salad gets pretty boring at times.
 You often get a bland dish that tastes like mayonnaise and little else.
-Fresh herbs are a fantastic way to vary things up.
+Making potato salad with fresh herbs is a fantastic way to vary things up.
 Whether you buy these in the store, order them online, or grow them at home, the herbs make your potato salad much more exciting.

 The trick is to focus on fresh herbs.
 Dried herbs have their place, especially when you’re cooking stews or soups.
 However, they don’t have the same bright herby flavor that you get with their fresh counterparts.
 There’s also the risk that they overwhelm the other ingredients.

 While the recipes on this list are all potato salads and all use fresh herbs, don’t expect them to be the same.
 There are considerable differences between them – including some that rely on mayonnaise and others that use an entirely different type of dressing.

 What’s your favorite?